m-m-adams/EEE499_lab_quiz_one_async_runtime/readme.md

 # Submission

 Ensure your code is well-commented and passes all tests before submitting.
+It must also show no errors in `cargo fmt`, `cargo check`, and `cargo clippy`.
 Also run the main function to make sure it works.
 It should print `hello`, sleep 2 seconds, then print `there`